 - iPad 2018 – Under £300, supports the Apple pencil and plenty quick enough.
 Unless you’re a digital artist the iPad Pro is just a much overpriced version of the same thing.

 - MacBook Pro 13″ Mid 2012 – They’re a bit chunky, but with easily and cheaply upgraded battery, RAM and hard drives, plus bombproof build quality they make excellent workhorses.
+Hard drive cables can fail, but cheap to replace.

 - MacBook Air 11″ 2014 to 2017 – Decent keyboard, easily replaceable battery and hard drive, stupidly portable and very reliable.